wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 With BabelFish, one addition step is needed to assign the process an index into the PC mask, if not yet, and then update the PC mask in MaskPage.
 A TLB shootdown is then conducted to invalidate the out-of-dated cached TLB entry, which is also mandatory without BabelFish.

+BabelFish also requires processes in the same CCID that share a translation entry to also share the page table.
+BabelFish allows multiple middle-level page table entries (must be of the same type) to point to the same lower-level part, essentially sharing these tables across the processes owning the upper-level tables.